How To Make a Good Impression in a Virtual Interview

 7. Be authentic

 When interviewing virtually, you have the rare opportunity to speak in a relaxing, familiar environment and show the interviewer who you are and why you’re the best person for the job.
 Recruiters will look for how you express yourself to understand whether you are a good fit for the company.
-Use tools like your body language, facial expressions and interview preparations to convey your confidence and personality as it relates to the position.
+Use tools like your posture, smile, focus and interview preparations to convey your confidence and personality as it relates to the position.

 8. Follow up